 Raised in Orlando, Florida, Robert Norman Ross was always a gentle person.
 As a kid, he nursed injured animals back to health, even going so far as to raise a baby alligator in the family bathtub.
 He never graduated from high school and went to work with his dad as a carpenter.
 Viewers may not have noticed part of his left index finger is missing on the show as a result of that work.

 Related: Create a personalized transition plan for yourself and find transition guides and checklists, at the Military.com Transition Center

-"I was the guy who makes you scrub the latrine, the guy who makes you make your bed, the guy who screams at you for being late to work," he said.
-"The job requires you to be a mean, tough person.
-And I was fed up with it.
+"I was the guy who makes you scrub the latrine, the guy who makes you make your bed, the guy who screams at you for being late to work," Ross later said.
+"The job requires you to be a mean, tough person, and I was fed up with it.
 I promised myself that if I ever got away from it, it wasn't going to be that way anymore."

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.

 Want to Learn About More Famous Veterans?

 Whether you want to learn more about other famous veterans, polish up your resume, or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and more delivered directly to your inbox.